mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/sums-products.md

 That was good up until one part, maybe, and you'd say:
 > Wow, Andric, slow the fuck down.
 What does "cartesian product" mean?

 I'm so stoked you asked!, I have mentioned that Product Types are an `AND` operation and the reason for that is because they are defined as a `cartesian product` meaning that it is a product (multiplcation) of two sets.
-For this example we'll provide the product of set<sup>a</sup> A and B: $∈ A$ x $∈ B$
+For this example we'll provide the product of set<sup>a</sup> A and B: $∈ A$ \bigcup $∈ B$

 Given these two sets:
 <div style="text-align:center;">